 We have to be careful here.
-It’s easy to misunderstand or to be misunderstood.
-For example, in his book Theology and Sanity Frank Sheed writes: “God made it.
+It’s easy to misconstrue the Christian claim God has created the universe out of nothing.
+For example, in his popular book Theology and Sanity Frank Sheed writes: “God made it.
 And He made it of nothing.
 What else was there for Him to make it of? … If God, having made the universe, left it, the universe would have to rely for its continuance in existence upon the material it was made of: namely nothing” (chap.
 10).
 These ill-phrased sentences earned the ire of Herbert McCabe.
 It’s hard to resist the temptation of reifying nothing.
 But as Denys Turner states, “the making that is ‘out of nothing’ is not to be thought of as if there were some soupy kind of undifferentiated lawless stuff called ‘nothing’ out of which what there is was made by some explanatory causal process” (Thomas Aquinas, p.
 142).
 The creatio ex nihilo simply denies that God made the world out of anything.
 Hence God’s creation of the universe cannot be identified with the beginning of the universe of which cosmologists speak:

 There is a making here, but it is a making with no “out of” at all, no process, no antecedent conditions, no “random fluctuations in a vacuum,” no explanatory law of emergence, and, there being nothing for the “something” to be “out of,” there can be no physics, not yet, for there is nothing yet for physics to get an explanatory grip on.
 (Turner, p.
 142; also see “Much Ado About Nothing“)

 Just as we cannot conceive of God, so we cannot conceive of nothing.
 We can comprehend emptiness; we cannot grasp non-existence.
 Physicists may complain that it’s a waste of time thinking about metaphysical nothingness; but mystics and philosophers know that precisely at this point we confront the utter mystery and wonder of being … and Being.